Gobinath-B/react-videoplayer-snapshot/README.md

 You can take a snapshot of the current frame of the video by clicking the "Take Snapshot" button.

 ## License
 This component is licensed under the MIT License.
+View LICENSE for more information.